Knowledge base

 - How to connect to your server via an SSH key?

-- What Linux distributions are supported?
+- Which Linux distributions are supported?

 VPS Cloud / VPS Lite Windows